lennard134/TicketToRideLAMAS/index.md

 $$[p_{ij}]\, C p_{ij}.$$

 ### Kripke model view
-In the figure below, we show an example of a kripke model with three agents that have been assigned two route cards.
+In the figure below, we show an example of a Kripke model with three agents that have been assigned two route cards.
-The red circles indicate worlds and the green circle indicates the true world.
+The red circles indicate different worlds and the green circle indicates the true world.
+The worlds are randomly placed each time the model is updated.
-The lines between the worlds indicate the relations and the different colours the different agents.
+The lines between the worlds indicate the relations and the different colours of the different agents.

 ![Example Kripke Model](Figures/Example/1.%20init%20model%20crop.png)
-*Fig. 3: example of a Kripke model representing agent knowledge.*
+*Fig. 3: Example of a Kripke model representing agent knowledge.*

 The number of worlds in the Kripke model after initialization can be calculated using the following formula: